gasRU76/python-send-email/README.md

-# Python-send-email is a simple skript for send email over any smtp server.
+# Python-send-email is a simple script to send an email through any smtp server.

-For start, you can use simple example:
+At the first, you can use a simple example:

 ```bash
 pip3 install -r requirements.txt
 python3 send_email.py --help
 ```

-You have to use config.ini or use command line arguments for send parametrs:
+You can use config.ini or use command line arguments to send parametrs:
 ```bash
 Usage: send_email.py [OPTIONS]